Skip to content

 Micronutrients for vegan muscle building

 • Chrome contributes to the fact that more glucose can be stored in the muscles instead of being converted into fat.
-A calorie surplus means that you build proportionally more muscle and store less fat.
+In calorie surplus means that you build proportionally more muscle and store less fat.
 You can find the trace element in rice, wholemeal bread and wholemeal products.

 • B1 and B3 are important due to the increased energy requirement, as they influence the energy metabolism.
 You can find both vitamins in peanuts and sesame seeds.